 UDO Buyback Statement

-The revenue from all Unido products, be it cash or crypto, will be used by Unido to purchase $UDO on the open market on a regular basis.
+Revenue from Unido products is used to purchase $UDO on the open market on a regular basis.
 The price and order duration of the $UDO on market purchases will be at Unido’s sole discretion.

-The acquired $UDO will be transferred as described in the whitepaper under Token Emission Program — Burn/ Recycle Model, being in Phase 1, 60% of UDO acquired will be burnt, 20% paid to the EDF and 20% paid to the PAC Reserve, and once total UDO on issue is reduced to 92mm tokens, Phase 2 recycle will commence, being 50% paid to the EDF and 50% paid to the PAC Reserve.
+Acquired $UDO is transferred as described in the whitepaper under Token Emission Program — Burn/ Recycle Model, being in Phase 1, 60% of UDO acquired will be burnt, 20% paid to the EDF and 20% paid to the Reserve.

-The amount of time it takes for this pivot point to occur will depend on the adoption rate of the Unido Enterprise Platform and Unido Core API.
+The amount of time it takes for the Phase 1-2 pivot point to occur will depend on the adoption rate of the Unido Enterprise Platform and Unido Core API.